Check If You Qualify

 £300+

 If you communicate quickly, they may be open to negotiating a revised payment plan that could see you through your immediate financial difficulties.
-A good point to remember is that the bank really doesn’t want to see you default on your loan, and could be more co-operative if you communicate well.
+A good point to remember is that the bank really doesn’t want to see you default on your loan, and could be more co-operative if you communicate well and at an early stage.

 Even if the bank cannot offer a revised instalment plan, they may be able to stop any additional charges and interest being applied.
-These extra fees can mount up to considerable sums, and be the tipping point for debtors, effectively sending them into bankruptcy.
+These extra fees can mount up to considerable sums, and can be the tipping point for debtors, sending their debt problems spiralling.

-What to do when you can’t afford to pay in the long-term?
+What to do when you can’t afford to pay a loan in the long-term?

 Being unable to make repayments in the long term will lead to further action by the lender.
-It may be their policy to use a debt collection agency to recover unpaid monies after a certain period of time, in which case you’ll be dealing with the agency or a self-employed independent debt collector in the future.
+It may be their policy to use a debt collection agency to recover unpaid monies after a certain period of time, in which case you may find yourself dealing with a debt collector or Sheriff Officer in the future.

-If you need to discuss your situation with a professional insolvency expert, call one of our expert team at Scotland Debt Solutions.
-We help Scottish residents to free themselves of debt, and can arrange an initial appointment free-of-charge.
+If you need to discuss your situation with a personal insolvency advisor, call one of our expert team at Scotland Debt Solutions.
+We help Scottish residents to free themselves of debt and look forward to a debt-free future.

 facebook colour icon linkedin colour icon messenger colour icon whatsapp colour icon email colour icon